Skip to main content

 Expert Insight on B Corps

-In this video, Poole College business sustainability expert Jessica Thomas breaks down what B Corps are and why they are important to the business community.
+In the video below, Poole College business sustainability expert Jessica Thomas breaks down what B Corps are and why they are important to the business community.

 Program Offerings